Children and Divorce: Stop Cutting Weeks in Half

 The thing about divorce is that for most people, it shakes them to the core.
 Everything they thought their life was going to have suddenly changed.
 It feels as if the carpet has been pulled out from under them.
 As a result, everyone feels a real loss of control – about their entire life!
 Your financial future has uncertainty, you might be facing a move, a change in jobs or re-entering the workforce after years of being home caring for children.
 It’s no wonder people grasp to regain ‘control’.

-Children and parenting are areas where control tends to become a huge issue.
+Children and Divorce: parenting has areas where control tends to become a huge issue.

 It’s natural to be afraid of losing connection with your children.
 Transitioning from naturally being a part of their everyday lives – to having to schedule time spent with them and sharing that time with your former spouse can feel like an extreme loss of control.
 However, the mistake often made, is looking at the schedule as ‘fair must mean equal’ and ‘equal means exact sharing of time’.
 The problem is this: THERE ARE SEVEN DAYS IN A WEEK!
 Which means sharing doesn’t and can’t always be exactly 50-50.